tacaswell/version_pep_draft/pep-NNN.rst

 [Describe potential impact and severity on pre-existing code.]

-This is already a well established convention -- there are three possible conditions of currently available packages:
+This is already a well established convention -- there are four possible conditions of currently available packages:

 1. It already has a ``__version__`` attribute: no impact.